Licious: How it is Emerging as a One-Stop Platform for Fresh Meat & Sea Food

 The top competitors of Licious are FreshToHome, ZappFresh, and TenderCuts.

-What is the business model of Licious?
+What is Licious business model?

 Licious has got a farm-to-fork business model.
 The company handles the entire supply chain.
-Starting from procurement, processing, storage to reaching the consumer, in the end, is the responsibility of the company.
+Starting from procurement, processing, and storage to reaching the consumer, in the end, is the responsibility of the company.

 Must have tools for startups - Recommended by StartupTalky